dart-lang/site-www/src/_guides/language/language-tour.md

 class Extender extends SomeBaseClass {...}
 {% endprettify %}

-It's OK to use `SomeBaseClass` or any of its subclasses as the generic argument:
+It's OK to use `SomeBaseClass` or any of its subtypes as the generic argument:

 <?code-excerpt "misc/test/language_tour/generics_test.dart (SomeBaseClass-ok)" replace="/Foo.\w+./[!$&!]/g"?>
 {% prettify dart tag=pre+code %}